 - Grooming yourself (applying makeup, doing your hair, or changing clothes)

-Out of all these distractions, texting is the most alarming.
+Out of all these distractions, texting is the most dangerous.
 Sending or reading a text takes your eyes off the road for at least five seconds.
 At 55 mph, that’s like driving the same length as an entire football field without looking, according to the National Highway Traffic Safety Administration.

 Young drivers tend to pick up bad driving habits from their parents and/or older siblings.
 For parents, it is important to lead by example and never drive distracted, especially with a young driver in the car.
 Parents should have a talk with their teen about the consequences of distracted driving and the responsibilities that come with driving.